-One of the first tasks of the association committee members is to develop the paperwork to enable registration.
+➤ One of the first tasks of the association committee members is to develop the paperwork to enable registration.

-➤ For legal registration of the FMA, it is required to have byelaws and a project plan.
+- For legal registration of the FMA, it is required to have byelaws and a project plan.
 The assumption is that the association will require a project plan listing development activities it will undertake and the funding it will require.
 This project plan can be made by reviewing and compiling the activities of the Got level Forest Management Groups and then to satisfy the criteria of the project plan required for FMA registration, developing an estimate of the budget needed for the activities.
-However note that a more practical joint action plan is developed along with the forest product marketing organisation in Step 6.

-The byelaws have a generic format that is provided for legal associations by the responsible government body.
-Although the formats are quite standardised some flexibility in the contents can, and should be, found to enable the FMA to review and suggest to the Association Authority, some changes.
-To do this Wereda level FMA should review the internal regulations of their Got level forest management groups and try to shape the byelaws to reflect some relevant aspects of these byelaws to some extent.
+However note that a more practical joint action plan is developed along with the forest product marketing organisation in Step 6. - ➤ The byelaws have a generic format that is provided for legal associations by the responsible government body.
+Although the formats are quite standardised some flexibility in the contents can, and should, be found to enable the FMA to review and suggest to the Association Authority, some changes.
+To do this Wereda level FMA should review the internal regulations of their Got level forest management groups and try to shape the byelaws to reflect some relevant aspects to some extent.
+The byelaws are expected to cover much broader aspects of PFM, including the conservation of forest biodiversity as a whole, and the "do's and don'ts" with respect to the wild coffee stands and measures to be taken against people breaching them. - ➤ The woreda FMA's roles and mandate should not be overlap or replace Got level FMG's roles; rather they should focus on coordination, guidance, supportive and monitoring activities at Got level and strengthen CBOs and FMAs, support on legal and administrative issues both at Woreda, zonal or others cross cutting issues.